OnboardingETHCR/Testing-Onboarding/modulo3/modulo3-3.md

 Use `require()` for **validating user input, state conditions, and access control**.
 It provides clear error messages and refunds unused gas.

-Use `assert()` only for internal checks that should never fail — to catch bugs, not user errors.
+Use `assert()` only for internal checks that should never fail, to catch bugs, not user errors.

 </details>